ethereum-oasis-op/baseline/examples/bri-3/README.md

  * Entry point for developers to get to know the protocol, and start contributing in an iterative and atomic fashion

- * Basis for the Baseline SDK

  * Set an example of how to build an open-source project under the Baseline protocol in regard to transparency, community participation and collaboration

- * First vendor-agnostic implementation of the protocol.

 ## Prerequisites